-- Naturally present in breast milk
+- It's naturally present in breast milk.

-- Helps reduce waist circumference
+- Helps reduce waist circumference.

 Lactobacillus gasseri is a probiotic strain that restores the balance of intestinal microflora and helps with slimming and weight control.
 Probiotics are living micro-organisms which, when consumed in sufficient quantities, produce systemic and digestive benefits.
 Among the many probiotic strains, the lactobacillus genus of bacteria is particularly well represented.
 Colonising the intestines and vagina, lactobacillus has various effects and in particular, can:

 Lactobacillus gasseri, a strain naturally present in human breast milk, is thus part of the group of micro-organisms that are essential for overall equilibrium.
 A recent discovery, however, has identified its potential in a completely different area - that of weight control.
 It represents a major new addition in a field where there is considerable cross-over between genetic and metabolic causes, low metabolic energy, cardiovascular disease and type 2 diabetes.